SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Mongolia
- - Focus 'The Tannu Tuvan Question' now adds Tanu Tuva as core
+ - Focus 'The Tannu Tuvan Question' now adds Tannu Tuva as core
- - Focus 'Nationalist Coup D'ètat' now disables joining factios
+ - Focus 'Nationalist Coup D'ètat' now disables joining factions
- - Decision 'Mechanised Help' reduced reseach penalty to 3% from 10%
+ - Decision 'Mechanised Help' reduced research penalty to 3% from 10%
  - Decision 'Civilian Factories' now removes 3 civs instead of 6 from soviets
- - Decision 'Military Factories' now removes 3 mills instead of 4 from soviets Spirit 'Helping with building of military factory' time reduced (on soviets) to 45 days from 90
+ - Decision 'Military Factories' now removes 3 mils instead of 4 from soviets Spirit 'Helping with building of military factory' time reduced (on soviets) to 45 days from 90
                                  Spirit 'Soviet engineering help' time increased to 210 days from 180
- - Decision 'International help' now removes 2 civs or 2 mills instead of 4 from asked country
+ - Decision 'International help' now removes 2 civs or 2 mils instead of 4 from asked country

 #### Manchukuo
  - Fixed hardlock caused by not completing The Kwantung Veto focus before China has capitulated